Skip to content

 def log_config(self, config: dict[str, Any], epoch: int) -> Self:

-self.run.log({"config": config} | self._maybe_as_html("config", config), step=epoch)
+self.run.log({"config": config_json} | self._maybe_as_html("config", config_json), step=epoch)

 return self